Han-Gyuseung/5PG/docs/source/start/tutorial/preparation.rst

 .. note::

  The unit of strain energy must be same to the unit of energy in ``CEL.log``, either eV/[mixing atoms] or J/[mixing atoms].

+ [mixing atoms] indicates the number of atoms in microstates.
+ For an pseudobinary system of GaAs\ :sub`x`\ Sb\ :sub`1-x`\ as an example, a 2x2x2 zincblende supercell is composed of 32 cations and 32 anions.
+ In this case, the number of mixing atoms is 32.